Login

 Prerequisites

 Basic knowledge of general mathematics (matrices and vectors, series, limits, continuity, derivatives, integrals), probability (random variables, distribution and density functions, expected values) and of the main financial products (shares, bonds and derivatives).
-Knowledge of the learning program ARPM and the corresponding Lab.
+Basic knowledge of ARPM learning lab.

 Program